-In addition to summary metrics for each of the recorded data channels, the following calculations are made: vector resultant of the head acceleration, 3 ms clip of the vector resultant head acceleration, head injury criterion (HIC-36 and HIC-15), neck N{ij} (calculated using formulas presented in 65 FR 30680), vector resultant of the spine accelerations, 3 ms clip of the vector resultant thoracic spine acceleration, viscous criterion, sternum deflection rate, vector resultant of the tibia bending moments (using the adjusted tibia A-P moments), tibia index (using the adjusted tibia A-P moments), and vector resultant of the foot accelerations.
-All calculations comply with the recommendations of SAE (2015) Surface Vehicle Recommended Practice J1727.
-The sternum deflection rate is calculated from the sternum deflection filtered to CFC 60.
+In addition to summary metrics for each of the recorded data channels, the following calculations are made:

+- Vector resultant of the head acceleration - 3 ms clip of the vector resultant head acceleration - Head injury criterion (HIC-36 and HIC-15) - Neck Nij (calculated using formulas presented in 65 Fed.
+Reg.
+30680 [2000]) - Vector resultant of the spine accelerations - 3 ms clip of the vector resultant thoracic spine acceleration - Viscous criterion - Sternum deflection rate - Vector resultant of the tibia bending moments (using the adjusted tibia A-P moments [IIHS, 2017; Zuby, Nolan, & Sherwood, 2001]) - Tibia index (using the adjusted tibia A-P moments [IIHS, 2017; Zuby, Nolan, & Sherwood, 2001]) - Vector resultant of the foot accelerations

+All calculations comply with the recommendations of SAE Surface Vehicle Recommended Practice J1727 (2015a).
+The sternum deflection rate is calculated from the sternum deflection filtered to SAE CFC 60.